-We are involved in a broad range of research areas, ranging across the Department's four research groups of Digital Ecosystems (DE), Formal Methods and Security (FMS), Multimedia, Security & Forensics (MSF), and Nature Inspired Computing and Engineering (NICE).
+We are involved in a broad range of research areas, ranging across the Department's four research groups of Digital Ecosystems (DE), Formal Methods and Security (FMS), Multimedia, Security & Forensics (MSF), and Nature Inspired Computing and Engineering (NICE), and with links to the Digital World Research Centre (DWRC).
 The Department has a strong research culture and a growing research profile, and we have won several prizes, including the University Voting Systems Competition System Design award in 2007, and the prestigious Institution of Engineering and Technology Innovation in Engineering Security award in 2006.

-In the 2012 SJTU Academic Ranking of World Universities (ARWU) in Computer Science:
+SJTU Academic Ranking of World Universities (ARWU) in Computer Science 2012 and 2013:

 Top 10 in the UK

 Top 150 in the world

 10% as world-leading

 Theories and techniques for high quality complex reactive systems and new generations of pervasive computer systems.